Skip to main content

 Tango and Mass Culture

-This course explores Tango as an aesthetic, social and cultural formation that is articulated in interesting and complex ways with the traditions of culture and politics in Argentina and Latin America more generally.
-During the rapid modernization of the 1920s and 1930s, Tango (like Brazilian Samba), which had been seen as a primitive and exotic dance, began to emerge as a kind of modern Field available for additional information in footer primitive art form that quickly came to occupy a central space in nationalist discourse.
-The course explores the way that perceptions of a primitive and a modern converge in this unique and exciting art.
-In addition, the course will consider tango as a global metaphor with deeply embedded connections to urban poverty, social marginalization, and masculine authority.
+This course explores Tango as an aesthetic, social, political, and cultural formation in Argentina and Latin America.
+During the rapid modernization of the 1920s and 1930s, Tango, formerly seen as primitive and exotic, emerged as a kind of modern art form and quickly came to occupy a central space in nationalist discourse.
+The course explores how perceptions of primitive and modern converge in this unique and exciting art, and considers tango as a global metaphor with connections to urban poverty, social marginalization, and masculine authority.

 Course #